-Single/isolated instance of toilets not being constructed of light materials.
+• Single/isolated instance of toilets not being constructed of light materials.

-Numerous instances of toilets not being constructed of light materials.
+• Numerous instances of toilets not being constructed of light materials.

-· Toilets are not constructed of light materials.
+• Toilets are not constructed of light materials.

-3.08.01e: Are toilets supplied with toilet paper and is the toilet paper maintained properly (e.g., toilet paper rolls are not stored on the floor or in the urinals)?
+2.07.01e: Are toilet facilities supplied with toilet paper and is the toilet paper maintained properly (e.g., toilet paper rolls are not stored on the floor or in the urinals)?